NZOI/NZOI.github.io/nzic/rules.md

 Students may also use any printed material during the contest, including language documentation, textbooks or source code.
 These materials may not be shared.

 Students may not access or use any electronically stored source code, whether it is stored locally or on the internet.
 This includes source code written by the student prior to the contest.
-All source code submitted must be written during the contest, without any collaboration.
+All source code submitted must be written during the contest, without any collaboration with others.

 #### Help